Kezzryn/Advent-of-Code/2019/README.md

 - **Solution:** Turned out to be a very straight forward implementation to read/write each machine.

 ### [Day 24](Day%2024) - Planet of Discord
-- **Problem:** Cell automta, but recursive!
+- **Problem:** Cell automata, but recursive!
 - **Solution:** I did a bunch of bit twiddling for part one.
 Part two got crazy and I expanded things out to a linked list with all the null pointer issues that involves.
-After this and [Day 18](Day%2018) I'm much more comfortable with using ints as bitfields to store the puzzle data.
+After this and [Day 18](Day%2018) I'm much more comfortable with using `int` as bitfields to store the puzzle data.

 ### [Day 25](Day%2025) - Cryostasis
 - **Problem:** Save Santa!
-- **Solution:** Supplimenting the Intcode VM with some Synacore code to handle input, I worked through the text adventure, collecting and exploring Santa's ship.
+- **Solution:** Supplementing the Intcode VM with some Synacor code to handle input, I worked through the text adventure, collecting and exploring Santa's ship.
 The final solution was solved through some directed trial and error.
 Finding what items the bot must have, then given that constraint, find what it must not have, leads to a very short list to balance the bot.